brandonyippp/expense-tracker/README.md

       - Add a new IP address by clicking the 'ADD IP ADDRESS' button on the rightmost side
         - Click the Add Current IP Address button and click Confirm

-    **_ INFORMATION REGARDING .env FILE _**

-    - Click (under the SECURITY tab on the left-hand side) Database Access

-      - Add a new user by clicking the 'ADD NEW DATABASE USER' button on the rightmost side
-        - Enter a username ((e.g.) firstName-lastName_root) and password (auto-generated recommended)
-        - Ensure that 'Read and write to any database' is selected from the menu for user permissions

-    - Click (under the same SECURITY tab) Network Access

-      - Add a new IP address by clicking the 'ADD IP ADDRESS' button on the rightmost side
-        - Click the Add Current IP Address button and click Confirm

     - Return to the Clusters tab and click the 'CONNECT' button under the Cluster name
       - Proceed with the 'Connect your application' option
         - Copy the provided connection string